 The land around the Oxbow was high compared to the river.

-Indigenous people called this highland, particularly above today’s City of Caro, “Ishpadina.”
+Indigenous people called this highland, particularly above the today’s City of Caro, “Ishpadina.”

 In English, high bank or the ridge is the meaning of the Anishinabek word, “ishpadina.”